Canoe Tripping

 Camp Hurontario has always been well known for its excellent, progressive canoe tripping program.
-Campers 8-11 will have the opportunity to take Bay trips in the area around the camp where we offer canoe trips in the Massassauga Wildlands Provincial Park, which costs a small registration fee for camper and staff entering the Park.
-For campers 12-16, Camp Hurontario offers trips in eight different regions of Northern Ontario and in Northern Quebec.
+Our youngest campers will have the opportunity to take Bay trips in the area around the camp for an overnight or several night canoeing and camping adventure.
+Campers may also enter the nearby Massassauga Wildlands Provincial Park for the small fee of a camping permit per night spent in the park.

 Canoe Trips for Campers 11-12